 Pulmonology, Allergy and Immunology

 In Arizona we have nearly twice the national average of kids with asthma.
-Pediatricians at the Steele Center and the Arizona Respiratory Sciences Center are studying how genes determine a patient's response to asthma treatment.
+Pediatricians at the UArizona Steele Children's Research Center and the Arizona Respiratory Sciences Center are studying how genes determine a patient's response to asthma treatment.

 The Pulmonology, Allergy and Immunology division of the UA Department of Pediatrics has been named a Pediatric Pulmonary Center (PPC) by the Program of the Maternal and Child Health Bureau.
 We are the first and only center of this type in the western U.S. (including Arizona, California, Nevada, and Hawaii).
 The PPC designation means that our pediatric pulmonologists will be training medical professionals from all the states in the region on improved therapies for children with chronic lung disease.
 Led by Wayne Morgan, MD, the PPC will mean enhanced care for thousands of children with asthma, cystic fibrosis and bronchiolopulmonary dysplasia (BPD).

 Mark Brown, MD, pediatric pulmonologist, is studying how the immune systems of mother and baby interact during pregnancy to better understand the development of the child's immune system.
 During pregnancy, a woman's immune system adjusts to promote the development of the fetus.
 Generally the immune system reacts to foreign material (in this case the baby, but usually bacteria or virus) with an infection fighting response.
 During pregnancy the mother's body develops an allergic response to the baby, which allows the baby to develop normally.
 Mothers with allergies develop a stronger allergic response to the baby than mothers without allergies.
 This may influence the baby's immune development and put him/her at greater risk for asthma and allergies.
 If so, finding ways to modify the mother's response may reduce that risk.